 Dental Crowns are probably the most creative and useful dental innovations that were introduced.
-A Dental Crown is similar to a cap that is customized for every patient to fit over the patient’s tooth.
-This is used to restore the size and shape of a tooth, enhance the strength or just protect any broken or chipped tooth.
-The ideal procedure for dental crowns is that the crown is fit into the desired place, and it is cemented to work for the next decade!
+A Dental Crown is similar to a customized cap for every patient to fit over the patient’s tooth.
+This is used to restore the size and shape of a tooth, enhance its strength or protect any broken or chipped tooth.
+The ideal procedure for dental crowns is that the crown fits into the desired place and is cemented to work for the next decade!
 We share the guide to Dental Crowns.

 The Guide to Dental Crowns